 The INTJ type is driven by the Ni (Introverted Intuition) and Te (Extraverted Thinking) functions, making them excellent problem-solvers and logical thinkers.
 Nicknamed The Strategist, this personality type can find the best solutions in stressful situations.
 Their brain works in a highly logical way, and they can see how everything is interconnected thanks to their Intuition.

 INTJ people tend to be extremely smart; they are always analyzing their surroundings and processing information.
 Moreover, they deeply believe they can change the world through sheer willpower and intelligence (and they are right, most of the time).

 The INTJ personality type takes life seriously and has little patience for idle gossip, distractions, or things (like emotions) that don’t contribute to their goal.
-As such, it’s easy for some Myers-Briggs types to think that they are dry or, sometimes, rude.
+As such, it’s easy for some personality types to think that they are dry or, sometimes, rude.
 However, if you have the chance to get to know them in a closer relationship, you’ll be astonished by their wit and delightfully sarcastic sense of humor.